 Response to natural disasters

 Data centers also need to take into consideration their geographic location.
-There are areas with higher risk if natural disasters that can disrupt operations.
+There are areas with a higher risk of natural disasters that can disrupt operations.

 For example, many tech companies are based in earthquake-prone California.
 Data centers cope with this through clever engineering.
 Structures are reinforced, server racks are restrained to prevent them from toppling over, and even the servers are tested to withstand vibrations and tremors.